Yiannis128/Yiannis128/articles/godot-asteroids-01.md

-**This tutorial was developed using Linux, this shouldn't be a problem most of the time as Godot is mostly platform independent, if there's different ways of doing the same thing depending on the OS currently running, then there will be instructions for Windows and MacOS also included, but they may be inacurate.
+**This tutorial was developed using Linux, this shouldn't be a problem most of the time as Godot is mostly platform independent, if there's different ways of doing the same thing depending on the OS currently running, then there will be instructions for Windows and MacOS also included, but they may be inaccurate.
 If you find any mistakes then email me for a correction.**

 ![](godot-asteroids/godot_logo_vertical_light.png)